watson/bonjour/README.md

 Allow the user to publish a new service on the network.

-A service have the following properties:
+A service has the following properties:

 - name: `'Apple TV'`
 - type: `'airplay'`